1byp4/Scripts/README.md

-# Scripts by 1byp4#2904
+# Scripts by 1byp4

-Discord server: discord.gg/TJmqs345WY
+i know a bit of lua